ErwanBarbedor/PlumeScript/readme.md

 ### 0.24
 #### Changes
 - New operator "expand".
 Can also be used in macro call parameters.
+- Call `tostring` on all items before concat.

 #### Enhancement
 - Rewrite vararg related code in a cleaner way